mobiletoly/urlsome/README.md

 `Urlsome()` accepts base URL that not going to be URL encoded.
 Then `/` is used to append and path components.
 This path components will be URL encoded, e.g. if you perform `("api" / "user" / "/hello")` then resulting URL will be `"api/user/%2Fhello"`.
-If you don't want to encode path component then use `*` operator instead of '/'.
+If you don't want to encode path component then use `*` operator instead of `/`.
 You can mix both operators if needed, e.g. `("api" / "user" * "/hello")` will result in `"api/user//hello"`.

 After you done passing path components - use square brackets to pass pairs of key/values for query parameters.
 If by some reasons you need to add fragment component - use `#` infix function.
-Last step is to call `url.toString()` to build URL and converts it to a string.
+Last step is to call `url.toString()` to build URL and convert it to a string.

 Another way to get the same URL is: